apache/incubator-devlake-website/docs/DataModels/DevLakeDomainLayerSchema.md

 ### Naming Conventions

 1. The name of a table is in plural form.
-Eg. boards, issues, etc.
+E.g. boards, issues, etc.
 2. The name of a table which describe the relation between 2 entities is in the form of [BigEntity in singular form]\_[SmallEntity in plural form].
-Eg. board_issues, sprint_issues, pull_request_comments, etc.
+E.g. board_issues, sprint_issues, pull_request_comments, etc.
 3. Value of the field in enum type are in capital letters.
-Eg. [table.issues.type](#issues) has 3 values, REQUIREMENT, BUG, INCIDENT.
+E.g. [table.issues.type](#issues) has 3 values, REQUIREMENT, BUG, INCIDENT.
 Values that are phrases, such as 'IN_PROGRESS' of [table.issues.status](#issues), are separated with underscore '\_'.

 ## How to Customize Data Models